JoeyStanley/real/cv.md

 <a href="/downloads/180323-tidyverse_II" class="link" target ="_blank" title="view the handout online"></a>
 <a href="/downloads/180323-tidyverse_II.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

 <strong>Joey Stanley</strong>.
 Communicate to your audience with R Markdown.
-Work-shop given at the University of Georgia DigiLab.
+Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 March 9.
 <a href="/downloads/180309-rmarkdown" class="link" target ="_blank"  title="view the handout online"></a>
 <a href="/downloads/180309-rmarkdown.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>